-The Company has entered into an interest rate swap to hedge the cash flow risk in relation to the floating interest rate of a bank loan of RM329.9 million (2020: RM516.9 million).
-The interest swaps have nominal value of RM356.5 million (2020: RM371.0 million) and is settled every quarter, consistent with the interest repayment schedule of the loan.
+In prior year, the Company has entered into an interest rate swap to hedge the cash flow risk in relation to the floating interest rate of a bank loan of RM329.9 million.
+The interest swaps have nominal value of RM356.5 million and has been settled during the year upon full repayment of the loan.